NarenRamakrishnan/NarenRamakrishnan/README.md

 ## 📚 Publications

-First author of **3 peer-reviewed publications** on machine learning and statistical approaches for Autism Spectrum Disorder detection.
+First author of 3 peer-reviewed publications on machine learning approaches for Autism Spectrum Disorder detection.

 ---